 ENTER THE LAGOON ON A FAVORABLE TIDE.
 At least mid-high, and rising, is best.

 Continue in the channel until the marina entrance is on your starboard.
 This is where it gets interesting.
-Note the waypoints given in the popular Shawn and Heather guide (accurate as of spring 2020).
+Note the waypoints given in the popular Shawn and Heather guide (accurate as of spring 2020), or reference ours below if you choose.
 The channel into the lagoon has been dredged at some point, but is narrow, if at least straight.
 It seems at least one boat gloms to a stop in the mud here every week during the season.
-Visually, if you have the yellow buoy marking the end of the last marina break wall directly to starboard, if you line up your track like you’re just going to pass the island (leaving it also to starboard) by about 50 yards or less, your course will be good.
+Visually, if you have the yellow buoy (missing as of Jan 2022) marking the end of the last marina break wall directly to starboard, if you line up your track like you’re just going to pass the island (leaving it also to starboard) by about 50 yards or less, your course will be good.
 DO NOT turn into the anchoring area too early.
 Wait until you’re nearly at the island.

 It’s a big muddy dish of space, but not very deep.
 If you are deeper than 6 ft draft, stay nearer to the island.
 Shallow draft can loop back toward the marina on the other side of the prominent shoal.
 Wherever you go, be ready to back out if the sounder makes you nervous.
 Plow and flat fluke style anchors are somewhat notorious for dragging in the gooey mud here, but spade types do just fine.
 Let out extra scope, and pay attention the first time a good blow comes through in the afternoon.